Leslie H. Southwick: Federal judicial service

 The second case often cited by Southwick's critics is S.B. v.
 L.W., an 8-2 decision upholding a chancellor's decision to grant sole custody of an eight-year-old girl to her father, in part because the mother was a lesbian who had lived with several different partners during the child's life.
 Southwick joined the majority opinion as well as a concurrence written by Judge Payne which states, in part:

 ¶ 33.
 I do recognize that any adult may choose any activity in which to engage; however, I also am aware that such person is not thereby relieved of the consequences of his or her choice.
 It is a basic tenet that an individual's exercise of freedom will not also provide an escape of the consequences flowing from the free exercise of such a choice.
 As with the present situation, the mother may view her decision to participate in a homosexual relationship as an exertion of her perceived right to do so.
 However, her choice is of significant consequence, as described before in the discussion of our State's policies, in that her rights to custody of her child may be significantly impacted.

 After intense Democratic opposition, Southwick was reported out of Committee by a 10-9 vote on August 2, 2007 when Democratic California Senator Dianne Feinstein voted with the Committee's nine Republicans to send Southwick to the full Senate with a favorable report.
 Southwick was confirmed by a 59–38 vote on October 24, 2007.
 Southwick's confirmation came almost ten months after his nomination to the Fifth Circuit and over a year after he was first nominated to a federal judgeship.
 He received his commission on October 29, 2007.
 Southwick was sworn in as judge of the Fifth Circuit on October 30, 2007.

 His first published opinion for the Fifth Circuit was Anthony v.
 United States, which was released on March 4, 2008.
 Southwick wrote for a unanimous three judge panel on an issue involving the valuation of private annuities for estate tax purposes.
 His first published dissent was in Louisiana ex rel.
 Caldwell v.
 Allstate Insurance Co., 536 F.3d 418 (5th Cir.
 2008) in which Southwick dissented from the assumption of federal jurisdiction under the Class Action Fairness Act.

 In August 2018, Southwick found that the Texas Medical Board was entitled to qualified immunity for its unconstitutional warrantless search of a doctor's patient records, drawing an unusual concurrence dubitante from Circuit Judge Don Willett.

 Personal

 Southwick is married, and is Roman Catholic.
 He served in the Mississippi National Guard, where he has attained the rank of lieutenant colonel.
-He was deployed to Iraq in 2004–2005 in support of Operation Iraqi Freedom.